 Some iron-rich foods include:

 Getting enough iron from food when you're pregnant can be difficult, even if you're carefully trying to add iron to your diet.
 This is especially true if you're a vegetarian or vegan because you don't eat iron-rich meats or poultry.
-Be sure to tell your doctor if you are a vegetarian so he or she can watch your iron levels more carefully.
+Be sure to tell your doctor if you are a vegetarian so they can watch your iron and hemoglobin levels more carefully.

 What to Eat -- or Not -- With Iron-Rich Foods